vk-cli/vk/README.md

 git clone https://github.com/HaCk3Dq/vk
 cd vk
 ```
-If you want build one of specific versions instead of master upstream (alpha-1, for example), you need to run
+If you want build one of specific versions instead of master upstream (alpha-1, for example), you need run
 ```
 git checkout ver
 ```